johncf/backblaze/data/README.md

-This is the main script that when executed will create a postgres database named `backblaze`, create a table named `raw_logs` with structure defined in `db.sql` and populate it with data from Backblaze.
+This is the main script that when executed will create a postgres database named `backblaze`, create a table named `raw_logs` with structure defined in `base.sql` and populate it with data from Backblaze.
 This script assumes that the current directory contains directories named `2014`, `2015`, `2016` and `2017` which contains the csv data files from Backblaze.

 This uses `filter_csv.py` to create a csv file each for every month, which only contains what is needed for the database.
 It then calls `dbcopy_csv.sh` with